Tracially embeddable strategies: Lifting MIP* tricks to MIPco: Abstract

 \section{Abstract}

-We prove that any approximately synchronous correlation can be approximated to the average of a collection of synchronous correlations in the commuting operator model.
-This generalizes the result from Vidick [JMP, 2022], which only applies to finite-dimensional quantum correlations.
-As a corollary, we show that the quantum tensor code test from Ji et al. [IEEE 2022] follows the soundness property even under the general commuting operator model.
+We prove that any two-party correlation in the commuting operator model can be approximated using a \textit{tracially embeddable strategy}, a class of strategies defined on a finite tracial von Neumann algebra, which we define in this paper.
+Using this characterization, we show that any approximately synchronous correlation can be approximated to the average of a collection of synchronous correlations in the commuting operator model.
+This generalizes the result from Vidick [JMP 2022] which only applies to finite-dimensional quantum correlations.
+As a corollary, we show that the quantum tensor code test from Ji et al. [FOCS 2022] follows the soundness property even under the general commuting operator model.

-At the heart of our proof, we demonstrate that any two-party correlation in the commuting operator model can be approximated using a \textit{tracial embedded strategy}, a class of commuting operator strategy we introduce in this paper.
-This allows us to extend several mathematical tools from the finite-dimensional case (such as the little Forbenius norm) to the commuting operator model.
-We believe this class of strategy can be helpful for further understanding on non-local games in the infinite-dimensional setting.
+Furthermore, we extend the state-dependent norm variant of the Gowers-Hatami theorem to finite von Neumann algebras.
+Combined with the aforementioned characterization, this enables us to lift many known results about robust self-testing for non-local games to the commuting operator model, including a sample efficient finite-dimensional EPR testing for the commuting operator strategies.
+We believe that, in addition to the contribution from this paper, this class of strategies can be helpful for further understanding non-local games in the infinite-dimensional setting.